bookmark_borderThe Punch by John Feinstein

 The accounts of Jordan’s interactions with his teammates were also controversial.
 Nowadays, this seems more credible after watching “The Last Dance“.
 Jordan is said to have hit his teammate Will Perdue and to have deliberately given his teammates passes that were far too hard in order to show his coach that they could not be trusted.
 It is also described that general manager Jerry Krause was a favorite victim of Jordan’s jokes.
 This was also shown in the above mentioned documentary.

 With all these obstacles and internal problems, it seems almost unbelievable that the Bulls ended up playing a pretty dominant season and finally won the long-awaited title.
 After not only finally beating the Detroit Pistons in the Conference Finals, but even sweeping them, they won pretty clearly in five games against the Magic Johnson-led Lakers in the Finals.
-Jordan trusted his teammates more and more as the season progressed, and especially in the playoffs, and took over the game at crucial moments.
+Jordan trusted his teammates more and more as the season progressed.
+And especially in the playoffs he took over the game at crucial moments.

 Whether everything, including the dialogues, really happened exactly as described in this book is open to question.
-I assume that the general tendency is correct, since some things have been confirmed since then regarding Jordan’s dealings with teammates, Pippen’s dissatisfaction or Jackson’s philosophies.
+I assume that the general tendency is correct.
+Some things have been confirmed since then regarding Jordan’s dealings with teammates, Pippen’s dissatisfaction or Jackson’s philosophies.
 Also, Sam Smith was close enough to the team to get a good overview.
 Overall, I found The Jordan Rules to be a very exciting book about the problems that even a great team can have during the season.

 Get The Jordan Rules at Amazon